top of page

 Social Justice Focus

-Curiosity about the world often uncovers situations of injustice and unfair treatment of others along with a concurrent desire to solve these inequities.
-We incorporate key concepts in our curriculum and group process that develop an understanding of social justice.
+Curiosity about the world often uncovers situations of injustice and unfair treatment of others along with a desire to solve these inequities.
 Many of our student projects and institutional activities incorporate civic engagement and community work with social justice goals.

-Our curriculum incorporates developmentally appropriate introductions to several key concepts as well as the vocabulary of social justice.
-For example, in Kindergarten our social justice curricular goals include "enjoying and being around people like and different from one's self," or "noticing, expressing concern, and seeking help when someone is not being treated fairly."
+Our curriculum incorporates developmentally appropriate introductions to key concepts and vocabulary related to social justice.
+For example, in Kindergarten, our social justice curricular goals include "enjoying and being around people like and different from one's self," or "noticing, expressing concern, and seeking help when someone is not being treated fairly."

-Our hope for each child is that they learn to acknowledge that oppression (i.e. racism, sexism, privilege, etc.) exists both historically and currently, and in response:
+Our hope is that over time, each child learns that oppression exists both historically and currently, and in response:

 • Understands the rights, responsibilities, and challenges of democratic processes within the school setting and actively participates in democratic decision-making.